janoelze/docker-brainrot/README.md

 as part of my ongoing effort to avoid learning any actual Docker deployment workflows and to accelerate coding workflows to absurd speeds, I’m releasing docker-brainrot, a Python script that takes a Dockerfile and deploys it to a Docker host of your choice.

-* Allows one-command deploys of Dockerfiles to remote hosts.
+* One-command deploys to remote docker hosts
-* Collects files referenced via COPY and ADD commands in the Dockerfile and uploads them to the remote host.
+* Collects files referenced via COPY/ADD in the Dockerfile and uploads them to the host
-* Automatically (re)builds and runs the Docker container on the remote host.
+* Builds, restarts/runs the Docker container on the host

 ## INSTALLATION